Moving to Tromso, Norway

 When we asked expats and global nomads about the quality of medical care in Tromso, they replied:

 "Tromso, boasts a well-developed healthcare system that offers a wide range of services to its residents.
 The city is home to the University Hospital of North Norway (UNN), which is a leading medical institution in the region, providing high-quality care in various specialties, including emergency care, surgery, and maternity services.
 Additionally, there are several smaller clinics and medical centers throughout the city, offering primary care, dental care, and mental health services.
 Tromso's healthcare services are supported by highly trained medical professionals, many of whom speak English, ensuring that both locals and visitors can access the care they need.
-The Norwegian healthcare system is publicly funded, ensuring that essential services are accessible and affordable for all residents," stated one expat who made the move to Tromso.
+The Norwegian healthcare system is publicly funded, ensuring that essential services are accessible and affordable for all residents," said one expat living in Tromso, Norway.

 What are medical services in Tromso like?